petermgrund/HUN/_about/demographic/irreligion.md

 category: "Demographics"
 ---

 Today, about 45 percent of Hverland's population identifies as irreligious.
 This group includes atheists, agnostics, and individuals who identify as spiritual but not religious.
-The irreligious population in Hverland has been steadily growing in recent years, reflecting broader trends in secularization and changing attitudes towards religion in this country.
+The irreligious population in Hverland grew significantly in the late 20th and early 21st centuries, but has since stabilized.

 ### Who are the irreligious?